vega/vega-tutorials/airports/Tutorial.md

 }
 ```

-In addition, we add a `filter` transfrom to remove any data points with null coordinates.
+In addition, we add a `filter` transform to remove any data points with null coordinates.
 In this case, airports outside the 50 states and Washington D.C. (such as those in U.S. territories) are not supported by the `albersUsa` projection.
 The projection returns `null` x and y values for those airports.

 To visualize the airports, we add a new `symbol` mark entry to the `marks` array: